-Unwind at Thermëa by Nordik Spa-Nature, renowned for its Scandinavian-style body treatments, Finnish saunas, steam rooms, thermal pools and delicious dining, which you can do in your robe!
+Unwind at Thermëa by Nordik Spa-Nature.
+The city's renowned open-air spa features Finnish saunas, steam rooms, thermal pools heated hammocks, relaxation chambers and delicious dining which you can do in your robe!

 Cheer on the Manitoba Moose at Canada Life Centre, where great deals on seats can always be found for the Jets’ AHL affiliate.

 Shoot for a hole-in-one alongside dinosaurs and sea creatures at U-Puttz Amusement Centre.

-Unleash your inner kid at the Rec Room, an adult-oriented centre featuring axe-throwing, VR, pool, ping pong, arcades and mighty fine food and drink too.
+Unleash your inner kid at the Rec Room, an adult-oriented centre featuring axe-throwing, VR, pool, ping pong, arcades and food and drink too.